famousj/the-little-hooner/hooner.md

 - Scheme has seven primitives: `quote`, `atom`, `eq , `car`, `cdr`, `cons`, and `cond`.
 Hoon doesn't really have the concept of a "primitive".
 Ought to remove that term.

+- I'm using generators that expect only one argument.
+This simplifies things, but we might want generators a bit more explicit.